 In 1961, the law school moved to the campus of Howard College, now Samford University, in Birmingham, Alabama.
 Since then, the school has flourished, attracting a faculty with significant practical experience and a diverse student body whose shared interest in the law creates a true sense of community.

 Today, the curriculum and approach of Samford University's Cumberland School of Law continues to break new ground in law study.
 Our innovations include:

 - Groundbreaking use of technology in the courtroom

 - One of the first centers in the country for children, law and ethics

 - Consistent regional and national law school competition wins

 A Bright Future

-With approximately 8,500 accomplished alumni in 48 states and abroad, Samford’s Cumberland School of Law continues to make a name for itself in legal education and remains committed to being the institution where good people become exceptional lawyers.
+With approximately 9,000 active alumni in 50 states and abroad, Cumberland School of Law continues to make a name for itself in legal education and remains committed to being the institution where good people become exceptional lawyers.

 The next chapter of our history is ready to be written.
 What will your part of the story be?
 It all starts with a visit or an application.
 Learn more